flutter/website/src/get-started/flutter-for/ios-devs.md

 It then returns the size it requires to its parent.
 1. The parent lays out the child, respecting the size that the child requested.

-Flutter follows a similar process, with a few notable differences:
+Flutter differs somewhat with its process:

 1. The parent widget passes constraints down to its children (maximum height and width, and minimum height and width).